hongyuatcufe/datasciencecoursera/GetAndCleanDataCourseProj/README.txt

 5.use recode to change the value of activities
 6.use gsub to change variable name
 7.use group_by and summarise_all to caculate mean of variables
-8.use write.csv to export dataframe to csv file("data.csv","data_mean.csv"")
+8.use write.csv to export dataframe to csv file("data.csv","data_mean.csv")

-The "run_analysis.R" include all script I used to merge, extract, caculate and export datasets(export as "data.csv"") The "run_analysis.html" shows the results of script.
+The "run_analysis.R" include all script I used to merge, extract, caculate and export datasets(export as "data.csv" "data_mean.csv" and "final_data.txt")
+The "run_analysis.html" shows the results of script.
-The "data_mean.csv" is a tidy data set with the average of each variable for each activity and each subject of "data.csv".
+The "data_mean.csv"("final_data.txt") is a tidy data set with the average of each variable for each activity and each subject of "data.csv".
 The "codebook.txt"" illustate info of variables in "data.csv".